Acrostic: Latin

 In another pseudo-Sibylline prophecy in poem 5 of Tibullus book 2 the words AVDI ME ‘hear me!’ are picked out in the first letters of alternate lines at the beginning of the prophecy.

 Virgil’s friend Horace also made occasional use of acrostics, but apparently much less than Virgil.
 Examples are DISCE ‘learn!’
 (Odes 1.18.11–15) (forming a gamma acrostic with the word discernunt in line 18) and OTIA in Satires 1.2.7–10, which appears just after Horace has been advised to take a rest from writing satire.
 The acrostic OTIA also occurs in Ovid, Metamorphoses 15.478–81, a passage describing the return of the peace-loving king Numa Pompilius to Rome.
 Odes 4.2, which starts with the word Pindarum '(the poet) Pindar' has next to it the truncated acrostic PIN in a gamma formation.
 In the first poem of Horace's Epodes (which were also known as Iambi 'iambics'), the first two lines begin ibis ... amice, and it has been suggested that these words were deliberately chosen so that their initial letters IBI ...
 AM could be rearranged to read IAMBI.
+In his famous lines in the Ars Poetica, lines 136–9, containing the proverb "mountains will give birth, but there will be born (nothing but) a ridiculous mouse", Horace writes a telestic MVS joined to the word mus 'mouse', adding to the humour of the passage.
+(See The Mountain in Labour.)

 Towards the end of the 2nd century AD a verse-summary of the plot was added to each of the plays of Plautus.
 Each of these has an acrostic of the name of the play, for example: